Ivan Vakarchuk: Family

-Ivan Vakarchuk was married, his wife Svetlana (b.
-1947) is teacher of physics, assistant professor of Lviv National Academy of veterinary medicine named after S.Gzhitsky.
+Ivan Vakarchuk was married, his wife Svitlana (b.
+1947) is a teacher of physics, assistant professor of Lviv National Stepan Gzhytsky University of Veterinary Medicine and Biotechnology.
 They had two sons: Svyatoslav Vakarchuk (b.
-1975), who is a Ukrainian politician and frontman of "Okean Elzy", the famous Ukrainian rock band, and Oleg (b.
+1975), who was a Ukrainian politician, founder of Holos party and frontman of "Okean Elzy", a famous Ukrainian rock band, and Oleh (b.
 1980) - a bank employee.

 Death

 Vakarchuk died on 4 April 2020, at the age of 73 in Lviv.
-The causes of death was not reported.
+The cause of his death was not reported.